-The Economic & Workforce Development Division of Forsyth Tech promotes the personal and professional development of individuals and employee groups by offering workforce training courses, assessments and Small Business Center seminars.
+The Economic & Workforce Development Division of Forsyth Tech promotes the personal and professional development of individuals and employee groups by offering non-credit courses, assessments and Small Business Center seminars.
 Courses and seminars vary from a few hours in length to several hundred hours, depending on their purpose and content.
 Courses for the general public are developed and routinely advertised.
 Others are developed and customized for the employee groups of client companies, and as a result, are not advertised to the general public.
-Economic & Workforce Development instruction generally includes a combination of lecture, demonstration and application and may be delivered in either a classroom, at client company offices or a distance learning environment.
+Economic & Workforce Development instruction generally includes a combination of lecture, demonstration and application and may be delivered in either a classroom or distance learning environment.

-Economic & Workforce Development offers a broad range of educational services: developmental assessments, testing for professional licensure and certifications, career assessments, training and leadership needs assessments and job task analyses.
-Some specialized programs include the Small Business Center, WorkKeys™ testing, customized training programs, human resources development and workplace literacy.
+Economic & Workforce Development offers a broad range of educational services: basic skill and developmental assessments, testing for professional licensure and certifications, career assessments, training needs assessments and job task analyses.
+Some specialized programs include the Small Business Center, WorkKeys™ testing, customized training programs, human resources development, workplace literacy and English language acquisition.

 The Economic & Workforce Development Customer Service Center provides information about courses and how to register for them.
 The Center is open for registration Monday through Friday and is located on the West Campus at 1300 Bolton Street, Winston-Salem.
 Call the Customer Service Center at 336.734.7023 or access its services online at: www.forsythtech.edu/EWD.

 Economic & Workforce Development offers courses at the Main Campus, Northwest Forsyth Center, Grady P. Swisher Center, Stokes County Center, West Campus, Transportation Center, Mazie S. Woodruff Center and Innovation Quarter.
-Courses are also conducted at other partner facilities throughout Forsyth and Stokes Counties.
+Courses are also conducted at other non-Forsyth Tech facilities throughout Forsyth and Stokes Counties.

 The mission of the Economic & Workforce Development division is to work in partnership with the community to identify and meet adult education and training needs for lifelong learning, economic development and improved quality of life.